 Our new home has a great kitchen but the wall around the sink is completely empty.
 We have plenty of cupboard/cabinet space on the other side of the kitchen so we didn't need to add much storage space.
 I thought this would be a great time to add a coffee/tea station.
 I also thought little shelves for plants, candles, and décor would be a nice touch.

 We had an old wall shelf/rack that we had in a bathroom at our old house.
-I thought it would be a make great coffee/tea storage.
+I thought it would make a great coffee/tea storage rack.
 To give it a bit of a coffee bar feeling, I added some café art above the shelves.

 After sanding, I gave the wood two coats of Minwax ebony stain.
 To give it a shiny look, I used a high gloss Rustoleum Clear Topcoat.